-The requirements contained in this manual apply at the six Government of the Northwest Territories (GNWT) owned and operated Airports listed on the first page of this manual.
+The requirements contained in this manual apply to airports listed on the first page of this manual.
 The requirements are based on Acts, Regulations, Standards and Procedures for the safe and orderly operation of vehicles on Airport Movement Areas.

 Airports rely on mutual aid to provide the primary response for aircraft rescue and firefighting.
 In the case of uncontrolled airports, it is common for local off-airport fire, rescue, and police departments to provide the primary response to emergency situations on the airport.
-During emergency events the aerodrome may be closed, which would allow unrestricted airside access to responding agencies that do not possess an AVOP.
+During emergency events the airport may be closed, which would allow unrestricted airside access to responding agencies that do not possess AVOP.

-This manual pertains specifically to a "D" Airside Vehicle Operating Permit (AVOP) that would allow the permit holder to operate a vehicle on ALL airport movement surfaces, unless restrictions are specified on the permit.
-The D AVOP permit is issued by the Regional Airport Manager, or other personnel designated by the Regional Airport Manager.
+This manual pertains specifically to a "D" Airside Vehicle Operating Permit (AVOP) that would allow the permit holder to operate a vehicle on ALL airport movement surfaces, unless restrictions are applied to the permit.
+The D AVOP permit may be issued locally at the discretion of the Regional Airport Manager, a qualified Airport Maintenance Contractor or other personnel designated by the Regional Airport Manager.